Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/image-from-snapshot.md

 ### Create Image of the Volume
 To create a Image of the Volume do the following:

-- connect to the preiviously created Virtual Machine in the current Project *dev-1*:
+- connect to the preiviously created Virtual Machine in the current Project *dev-1*;
-    `ssh -i ~/.ssh/id_rsa ubuntu@88.218.53.162`

-{{% notice note %}}
+{{% notice tip %}}
-Please note, that the Openstack client has already installed on the current VM.
+To find detailed instructions, how to connect to the Linux VM, see the article: [Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)
 {{% /notice %}}

+- install Openstack client on the current VM;

 {{% notice tip %}}
 To find detailed instructions, how to Install and configure OpenStack CLI, see the article: [Installation OpenStack CLI](https://docs.ventuscloud.eu/tutorials-advanced/installation-openstack-cli/)*